 Capilano Suspension Bridge is an eco-park filled with treetop suspension bridges, paths, forest, and ponds.
 The park is a beautiful evergreen and cedar forest area along both sides of the Capilano River.
 Enjoy the views from one of the many suspended footbridges, or try the new Cliffwalk for awesome views of the river and a distant waterfall.
 Bring a lunch and eat in the park, amenities are expensive here, but it’s still worth a visit.

-Gas Town & Harbour
+Gas Town & Coal Harbour

-Gastown is the oldest neighborhood in downtown Vancouver, with a mix of boutiques, galleries, restaurants, nightclubs, and tourist amenities.
+Gastown is the oldest neighbourhood in downtown Vancouver, with a mix of boutiques, galleries, restaurants, nightclubs, and tourist amenities.
 Head to Gastown to get a taste of Vancouver’s history and admire the Victorian architecture, cobblestone streets, and famous Steam Clock.
 Stop to grab a drink or meal in one of the amazing eateries, then walk down Water Street to Canada Place.
 This iconic building is built to look like a ship, so grab a few photos before heading over to the see the Olympic Cauldron at the convention centre next door.
 There are lots of great photo opportunities through this area as well.